Chapter 2 R basics

 2.5 Subsetting

-• Subsetting is crucial in R. It means appending an index (or subscript) to an object to subset or extract one (or more) of its elements or components.
-This is also called “indexing” or “subscripting”.
+• Subsetting is crucial in R. It means extracting one (or more) of an object’s elements or components, typically by appending an index (or subscript) to that object (this is also called “indexing” or “subscripting”).

 • Subsetting can be used to extract (view, query) the component of an object, or to replace it (assign a different value to that element).